 I’m rarely in awe of historic sites, but whenever I hear the name “George Washington,” I immediately get excited.
 Like, “Wow!
 George Washington once slept here!
 The first president!
 That’s amazing!”
 Washington stayed for two nights at the John Wright Stanly House.

-There’s more history in the form of Tryon Palace, the location of the State Capitol and Governor’s Residence in the 1790s.
+New Bern was the capitol of North Carolina back when it was still a British colony.
+So there’s a lot of history in New Bern, more than you’d expect from a typical town in this part of the country.
+Tourists will want to check out Tryon Palace, the location of the State Capitol and Governor’s Residence in the 1790s.
 Guests can now take tours of the building.

 For the old-time New Bern feel, take a ride in a horse carriage.